towolf/towolf.github.com/docs/Quest/QuestDemo.markdown

 for the particular conditions of your experiment.
 QuestBetaAnalysis is provided for that purpose, but please think of it as a limited optional feature.
 It allows only two free parameters, threshold and beta.
-You may prefer to use a general\-purpose maximum likelihood fitting program to allow more degrees of freedom in fitting a Weibull function to your psychometric data.
+You may prefer to use a general-purpose maximum likelihood fitting program to allow more degrees of freedom in fitting a Weibull function to your psychometric data.
 However, once you've done that it's likely that you'll settle on fixed values for all but threshold and use Quest to